KudiBooksHQ/Laravel-Technical-Assignment/README.md

-# Laravel Technical Assignment
+# Laravel Developer Technical Assignment

-# TO BE SUBMITTED BY 00:00, 19th OF MAY 2022
+# TO BE SUBMITTED BY 23:59, ON THE 20th OF OCTOBER 2024

 ## Description

 This assignment will help assessing you technical skills.
-From ^php7.4 syntax to code structure, appropriate coding principles and design patterns, and last but not least proper test coverage.
+From ^php8 syntax to code structure, appropriate coding principles and design patterns, and last but not least proper and relevant test coverage.

 ## Project